The Before...

 Silvina placed the home on the market using a strategy that caused maximum competition among buyers to achieve the highest sale price.
 She received multiple offers within days (and this was in a town that didn’t usually inspire multiple offers).
 Silvina used those multiple offers to negotiate a purchase price that was $26,000 higher than the seller’s initial starting price.

-The buyer brought in both a home inspector and their OWN structural engineer in order to feel comfortable with the extent of the floor-sloping problem, and they THEN found a contractor they liked to do the work for about $10,000.
-The issue that could have derailed this transaction was that after they bought the home, they’d have used up all of their money for the down payment and closing costs, so they didn’t have an extra $10,000 to fix the beam once they closed.
-Silvina ended up negotiating with all parties to have the seller pay the contractor for the work at closing (and after the seller got the proceeds from the home).
+The buyer brought in two home inspectors and their OWN structural engineer in order to feel comfortable with the extent of the floor-sloping problem, and they THEN found a contractor they liked to do the work for about $10,000.
+The issue that could have derailed this transaction was that the buyers were going to use up all of their money for the down payment and closing costs, so they didn’t have an extra $10,000 to fix the beam once they closed.
+And remember, the estate didn’t have that money on hand either.
+Silvina ended up negotiating with all parties to have the seller pay the contractor directly for the work at closing (when the seller got the sales proceeds from the home).
 That solved the issue, and the home sale closed.

 An extra $26,000 to the estate in the sales price.
 Minor costs for paint.
 No cost for the minimal work our renovation arm did.
-And a deal that didn’t require any money from the estate prior to closing which improved the estate’s cash-flow.
+And a deal that didn’t require any money from the estate before closing, which improved the estate’s cash flow and kept the deal on track.

 More money to the estate.
 Less hassle to the executor.
 That’s what we do!